 - A user who fails to return an item by the required date will have all borrowing privileges suspended by the University Librarian until the matter is cleared.
 Disciplinary proceedings, as outlined in the Code of Student Behaviour, may be instigated in cases of prolonged delay, or where there are repeated offences against the borrowing regulations.
 The Library will send notifications for staff and students to their University email address.

 - Staff and students will be responsible for paying any charges for lost/unreturned University of Portsmouth items and inter-library loan items.

 - Further details on penalties can be found on the Borrowing from the Library and reserving items page.

 - In exceptional circumstances, blocks may be lifted at the discretion of the University Librarian.

 - Where students are in long-term debt to the University Library due to failing to return any item, the University Library will seek to recover the debt in line with the Student Debtors Policy.

 - Damage to library materials, including the removal of pages from books and journals, will be regarded as a serious offence under the Code of Student Behaviour.
 Penalties may include exclusion from the University.

 - Regulations for the use of computers in the Library follow the University of Portsmouth ICT Acceptable Use Policy.
 Failure to comply with this code may lead to the suspension of Library privileges, disciplinary procedures and, where the offence is covered by the Computer Misuse Act, 1990, to criminal prosecution.

-Any complaints or suggestions for improvements of the service should be discussed with the University Librarian or entered into the University Library suggestion box.
+Any complaints or suggestions for improvements of the service may be discussed with any member of library staff and/or entered into the University Library suggestion box.